HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Database Management System/Introduction.md

 A database-management system (DBMS) is a collection of interrelated data and a set of programs to access those data.
 The collection of data, usually referred to as the database, contains information relevant to an enterprise.
 The primary goal of a DBMS is to provide a way to store and retrieve database information that is both convenient and efficient.

+### **<br/> Application of Database Management System**

+Databases are widely used.
+Here are some representative applications:

+- `Banking:` For customer information, accounts, loans, and all transactions.
+- `Airlines:` For reservations and schedule information.
+- `Universities:` For student information, course registrations, and grades.
+- `Sales:` For customer, product, and purchase information.
+- `Manufacturing:` For management of the supply chain, orders, inventory, and production of items in factories.
+- `Human resources:` For information about employees, salaries, tax deductions, etc.

+Databases touch all aspects of our lives.

 ### **<br/>Level of Data Abstraction**

 - Physical level: The lowest level of abstraction describes how the data are actually stored.